explore jesse’s platform in more detail

 What I’d champion:

-Cut redundant policy that creates bureaucratic burdens to change; and
+Cut redundant policies that create unnecessary bureaucratic barriers to change, streamlining decision-making and implementation.

 Heritage Conservation – Growth that honors our past, not defunds or demolishes it.
 We demolish, not deconstruct; we leave our iconic structures vacant, do not invest and we permit city building without context and with the poorest construction material.